Dunder Mifflin: Depiction of corporate culture

 The company's "clearly dysfunctional" top-down management style is a major source of tension on the show, notes Chicago-based writer Ramsin Canon.
-Corporate headquarters rejects the television commercial Michael created, as he in turn insisted on his own ideas for the commercial.
+Corporate headquarters rejects the television commercial Michael created, as he, in turn, insisted on his ideas for the commercial.
 Ryan Howard (B. J. Novak), who began as a temp, becomes Michael's new boss because he has an M.B.A. despite never having sold any paper or paper products.
 The show's depiction of a dysfunctional corporate culture has led some commentators to liken Dunder Mifflin to the software maker Initech in Mike Judge's cult comedy Office Space and the nameless company in which the Dilbert comic strip is set.

-Dunder Mifflin is also depicted as struggling to accommodate the demands of a diverse workforce.
+Dunder Mifflin is also depicted as needing help to accommodate the demands of a diverse workforce.
 Episodes have focused on sensitivity training sessions and other informal efforts.
 Sexual harassment has occurred often enough, however, that it has lent its name to an episode.
-Employment lawyer Julie Elgar started a blog analyzing each episode for plot developments likely to be actionable if they occurred in real life and estimating the legal bill and/or possible verdict the company would incur should a suit be filed—as Michael's former supervisor, Jan Levinson (Melora Hardin) did in one episode, alleging wrongful termination.
-Greg Daniels, the show's creator, said many episode plotlines are in fact based on anecdotes recounted during the sensitivity training he and the other members of the show's cast and crew are required to take annually as employees of NBC, a Comcast subsidiary.
+Employment lawyer Julie Elgar started a blog analyzing each episode for plot developments likely to be actionable if they occurred in real life and estimating the legal bill and possible verdict the company would incur should a suit be filed—as Michael's former supervisor, Jan Levinson (Melora Hardin) did in one episode, alleging wrongful termination.
+Greg Daniels, the show's creator, said many episode plotlines are based on anecdotes recounted during the sensitivity training he and the other members of the show's cast and crew are required to take annually as employees of NBC, a Comcast subsidiary.
 The episode "Boys and Girls" showed that the company strongly resisted unionization efforts by its employees, to the point of closing down a branch, as many real companies do or threaten to do in the same situation.

 Locations and sets used

 The office and warehouse of the Scranton branch office were sets on the production company's office in Van Nuys, California, although a real office was used in the show's first season.
-For episodes in season two and beyond, scenes set in the parking lot made use of the exterior of the production company's office building.
+For episodes in season two and beyond, scenes set in the parking lot used the exterior of the production company's office building.
 Since the stage set had no windows, writer Jennifer Celotta's office was dressed to look like Michael Scott's when the script called for him or someone else to look out the window into the parking lot.
 In the second and subsequent seasons, the office interiors and exteriors are at a different location in Van Nuys.